rpenziol/gitea-actions-runner/README.md

 - [gitea-actions-runner-dind](https://github.com/rpenziol/gitea-actions-runner/pkgs/container/gitea-actions-runner%2Fgitea-actions-runner-dind): Container with Gitea Actions Runner and Docker-in-Docker, for workflows with Docker steps
 - [gitea-actions-runner-dind-rootless](https://github.com/rpenziol/gitea-actions-runner/pkgs/container/gitea-actions-runner%2Fgitea-actions-runner-dind-rootless) (coming soon): Container with Gitea Actions Runner and Docker-in-Docker, for workflows with Docker steps, running as non-root user

-For now only amd64 images based on Ubuntu 22.04 have been published.
+For now only amd64 images have been published.
 This project will strive to support all images defined in **actions/actions-runner-controller**.
 This consists of the containers listed above, based on Ubuntu 20.04 and Ubuntu 22.04 for amd64 and arm64 platforms.

 ## Getting Started

 Follow Gitea's initial getting started guide for Gitea Actions [https://blog.gitea.io/2023/03/hacking-on-gitea-actions/](https://blog.gitea.io/2023/03/hacking-on-gitea-actions/)

-### Kuberentes
+### Kubernetes

 Tailor of the template below to meet your needs.
 As-is this will create a Gitea Runner pod in Kubernetes that will allow you to run Gitea Actions with Docker steps.